 Accounting Costs for a Startup

-You’ll most likely need a local accountant.
-A bookkeeping service may be under $100, but this will cover a minimum number of entries and the service level will be basic.
+The Vietnamese Accounting Standard requires records and official submissions in Vietnamese.
+As a result, you’ll almost certainly need a local accountant.
+A bookkeeping service may be quoted at under $100 per month, but this will cover a minimum number of entries for a simple services-based business, and the support level will be basic (official submissions only).
 Costs rise for companies with many transactions, requiring live updates or needing advice.

 Simplify the Startup Costs in Vietnam